F1R3FLY-io/f1r3fly/README.md

 Prerequisites: [Environment set up](#installation).

-1. `sbt ";compile ;project node ;Docker/publishLocal ;project rchain"` will compile the project and create a docker image.
+1. `docker context use default && sbt ";compile ;project node ;Docker/publishLocal ;project rchain"` will compile the project and create a docker image.
-   - It is recommended to have a terminal window open just for `sbt` to run various commands.
-   - Ensure you have the correct context.
-Run: `docker context use default` then `docker buildx use default`
 2. `sbt ";compile ;project node ;assembly ;project rchain"` will compile the project and create a fat jar.
 You can use this to run locally without docker.
 3. `sbt "clean"` will clean the project.

+- It is recommended to have a terminal window open just for `sbt` to run various commands.

 ## Running